Player management

 Using groups, you can divide your player-base into clear segments.
 For example, you could have a group of beta testers or a group for all the players who have completed the game.

 Groups can have incredibly complex filters.
-You can combine requirements with 'AND' and 'OR' conditions, filter by values such as when the player last logged in or filter by player props allowing ultimate flexibility.
+You can combine requirements with 'AND' and 'OR' conditions and filter by values such as when the player last logged in.
+You can even filter by player props, leaderboard scores and stat values.

 Once you've created your group, it will automatically continue to add players who are eligible and remove players who are not.
 In-game you can check what groups players are part of and run the relevant logic where needed.